Friday May 1st 2020

 What’s included in the entry fee?

 There'll be beer at the finish and the moral support of our team at the manned checkpoints.
 There'll be a phone number to call if it really goes wrong, there'll be a medal.
 The biggest bonus will be the bragging rights and feeling epic.
 As with last year the Strava group is the place to ask questions and we'll do our best to answer them.
+For 2020 we also have live tracking.

 The mileage doesn’t look too hard, is it too easy?